NAME

 is with extrapolate-string

-Compare expression with extrapolated string:
+Compare the expression with an extrapolated line:

 my $exclamation = "!";